-On the other hand, broken link building is easy, faster than guest blogging and could provide a substantial avenue to earn the right links.
+Broken link building is easy, faster than guest blogging, and could provide a substantial avenue to earn the right links.

 When I launched my nutrition blog, I leveraged broken link building tactics and generated a handful of natural links from trusted sites through that strategy.

 The opportunities are just endless when you capitalize on dead links.
 Because in reality, the internet is broken…literally.